ItsMeBrille/ItsMeBrille/README.md

 Here are some (out of many) modules I've developed for the [Magic Mirror](https://magicmirror.builders/) open-source project:

-* [MMM-Keypress](https://github.com/ItsMeBrille/MMM-Keypress) - A module that allows you to control your MagicMirror using your keyboard.
+- [MMM-Keypress](https://github.com/ItsMeBrille/MMM-Keypress) - A module that allows you to control your MagicMirror using your keyboard.
-* [MMM-Bensinpriser](https://github.com/ItsMeBrille/MMM-Bensinpriser) - A module to display current fuel prices in Norway on your Magic Mirror.
+- [MMM-Bensinpriser](https://github.com/ItsMeBrille/MMM-Bensinpriser) - A module to display current fuel prices in Norway on your Magic Mirror.
-* [MMM-MinecraftServer](https://github.com/ItsMeBrille/MMM-MinecraftServer) - A module for showing Minecraft server info, and monitoring current online players.
+- [MMM-MinecraftServer](https://github.com/ItsMeBrille/MMM-MinecraftServer) - A module for showing Minecraft server info, and monitoring current online players.
+- [MMM-WebTracker](https://github.com/ItsMeBrille/MMM-WebTracker) - A module to fetch a specific element from a website and display it.

-Feel free to use these modules in your own projects and ask if you need any help!
+Feel free to use these modules in your own projects.
+Please leave issues and ask if you need any help!

+#### Microcontroller Projects:

+These are some of my many tinkering projects.
+The repos mostly include all the files and docs necessary for you to replicate:

+- [MMM-NeoMatrix](https://github.com/ItsMeBrille/NeoMatrix) - A good-looking laser-cut Arduino matrix light.
+- [RPi-ATEM project](https://github.com/ItsMeBrille/RPi-ATEM) - A Raspberry Pi project for controlling cameras and automating live streaming for live events.

 ### GitHub Stats:
 ![Brille's GitHub stats](https://github-readme-stats.vercel.app/api?username=ItsMeBrille&show_icons=true&theme=radical)